C-Vilen/C-Vilen/README.md

 ## About Me 🙋‍

 Hi there!
-I'm a software developer with a passion for building applications that are both functional and user-friendly. 💻 I have experience with Java and JavaScript, and I'm always looking to learn new skills and stay up-to-date with the latest developments in the tech industry. 🚀
+I'm a software developer with a passion for building applications that are both functional and user-friendly. 💻 I have experience with Java, C# & TypeScript, and I'm always looking to learn new skills and stay up-to-date with the latest developments in the tech industry. 🚀

 ## Projects (so-far...)🏆